brunazp/restaurant-app/README.md

 * Tested price calculations using JUnit
 * Implemented using a MVP architecture
 * Hosted server at Heroku.
 The code is available [here](https://github.com/brunazp/restaurant-server).
 You can also test API calls using this URL: [https://restaurant-app-service.herokuapp.com/api/](https://restaurant-app-service.herokuapp.com/api/)
-* Used CircleCI for Continuous Integration since the beginning of the project
+* Used CircleCI for Continuous Integration and a git flow since the beginning of the project, in order to prevent the introduction of code that could break the build
 * Implemented the project's dependencies injection using Kodein

 ## Libraries used